Data Integration and Reporting

 NOC Center and Data Lakes

 A data lake is a centralized system that allows companies to store big amounts of structured and unstructured data in its native format.
 Unlike traditional databases that impose strict schemas, data lakes support flexible storage, enabling businesses to gather information from various sources, such as logs, IoT devices, and more.
-This data can then be analyzed using big data processing tools, machine learning models, and analytics platforms.
+This data can then be analyzed using big data processing tools, machine learning models, and EV analytics platforms.
 The key advantage of a data lake is its ability to accommodate large volumes of diverse data, enabling deeper insights through advanced data exploration and analytics over time.

 A Network Operations Center (NOC) is a centralized facility where IT technicians monitor, manage, and maintain an organization's network infrastructure, ensuring optimal performance and uptime.
 The NOC team oversees a range of activities, such as tracking network traffic, detecting potential security threats, managing software updates, and troubleshooting issues in real-time.
 Using specialized tools and dashboards, NOC personnel can identify and resolve network problems before they impact users.
 This continuous monitoring and proactive management helps ensure that networks remain reliable, secure, and efficient, supporting the seamless operation of business-critical systems.